Dollar slips on caution U.S. may not be immune to epidemic

-Against the yen, the U.S. currency traded at 110.25 yen, about two full yen below its 10-month high touched last Thursday, after three straight days of losses.
+Against the yen, the U.S. currency traded at 110.25 yen JPY=, about two full yen below its 10-month high touched last Thursday, after three straight days of losses.

 But such convictions have started to crumble.